 2003-2004: American Heart Association Post Doctoral Fellowship Award

-Associate Professor of Occupational Therapy, Medicine, Pediatrics, Surgery (Prevention and Control) and Education
+Professor of Pediatrics, Occupational Therapy, Medicine, Surgery (Division of Public Health Sciences) and Education

 Phone: (314) 454-4291